Federated Learning in the Presence of Adversarial Client Unavailability: Algorithms and convergence guarantees

-\end{corollary} The rate $O(1/\sqrt{T})$ matches that of the standard stochastic gradient descent for optimizing non-convex functions \cite{ghadimi2013stochastic}.
+The rate $O(1/\sqrt{T})$ matches that of the standard stochastic gradient descent for optimizing non-convex functions \cite{ghadimi2013stochastic}.
 In fact, the rate $O(1/\sqrt{T})$ is the best possible for any first-order method that has only access to noisy gradients (see e.g.~\cite[Theorem 3]{arjevani2022lower}).
-See~\prettyref{app:pf-cor-rate} for details.

-\begin{remark} The random termination time $R$ in \prettyref{thm:nonconvex} is not revealed to the adversary.
-Alternatively, the parameter server can choose a random point $\theta_R$ \emph{after} running the program for $T$ global rounds.
-The statement is equivalent to the upper bound of some properly weighted average of gradient norms during the $T$ rounds.
-Furthermore, it implies the same upper bound for the minimum gradient norm over those rounds; \end{remark}